xiaohan752/Atom/README.md

 ```

 **Fields:**
-- id (*int*) — Unique numeric block ID.
+- id (*int*) — Unique numeric block ID with a maximum of 255.
 Must not collide with other blocks.
 - name (*string*) — Unique block name.
 - opaque (*bool*) — Whether the block blocks light.
 - solid (*bool*) — Whether the block is collidable for movement.